 Your local task management demo app is now connected to the SWE agent you deployed in the last module.
 Let’s start using it.

 Click View codex logs to view real-time execution details and explore the logs.
-Pay attention of the way codex manage and run the agentic loop and the creation process of your app.
+Pay attention to the way Codex manages and runs the agentic loop and the creation process of your app.

 You’ll see: